 The root chakra is the lowermost chakra in the body.
 It’s situated at the base of the spine and is connected to your legs and feet.

-It’s associated colour is red and it is responsible for the feeling of grounding and safety in your life.
+It’s responsible for the feeling of grounding and safety in your life.
 Anything, related to your basic survival needs is connected to this chakra.